Review of 'The Irish Inheritance' by Daisy O'Shea

 REVIEW

-The chapters ae divided between Tara, Aoife’s daughter and Eithne—but Tara has the majority set in present day.
-Tara’s mother receives a letter that she has inherited a house in Roone Bay—in the hometown of her childhood.
-She is hesitant to take the trip as it is a place of many unhappy memories.
-But with Tara’s help and strength she manages.
-We get to know both Tara and Aoife quite well on their journey to check out the inheritance.
-The stories they share reveal a lot about themselves, the culture of the past, and once they are there, see the solicitor and learn the particulars of the inheritance, lots of things begin to happen—including a few mysteries that need to be solved.
-It was a joy to watch these two interact.
-You get a real sense of the bond between mother and daughter.
-And I loved the romantic sparks between Tara and local garda (police) Declan Ford.
-He was a gem of a gentleman but was fiercely protective and persistent with Tara!
-And a real asset in retrieving important information the ladies needed.
-There are plenty of lies floating around and they need to uncover the truth concerning her father, mother and what become of her sister.
+When Tara and Aoife see the solicitor and learn the particulars of the inheritance, lots of things begin to happen—including a few mysteries that need to be solved.
+It was a joy to watch mother and daughter interact and get a real sense of their bond.
+I also loved the romantic sparks between Tara and local garda (police) Declan.
+He was a gem of a gentleman and fiercely protective and persistent with Tara!
+And a real asset in retrieving important information the ladies need.
+There are plenty of lies floating around and they need to uncover the truth concerning Aoife’s father, mother and what become of her sister.
 There will be some shocking reveals!

 Thanks to Bookouture and Netgalley for the ARC.